 She’s All That

-Although this one isn’t entirely based around Spring Break (although it does play an important part), it’s a classic high school movie about teens falling in love, going to parties, and trying to figure out their life.
+Although this one isn’t entirely based around Spring Break (even though it does play an important part), it’s a classic high school movie about teens falling in love, going to parties, and trying to figure out their life.
 Plus, it stars a young Freddie Prinze.
 Jr. and really awful 90’s fashion.

 This film takes us back to 1965 and shows us how Elvis did Spring Break.
 When the King of Rock and Roll falls in love with the daughter of a mobster, musical drama ensues and we learned how spring breakers kicked it in the 60’s.